rgrrrrrba/rgrrrrrba.github.io/_posts/post/2015-01-30-a-useful-build-pipeline-using-gulp-and-bower.md

 Bower is a JavaScript package manager.
 So is NPM, in fact we'll use NPM to install Bower.
 The difference is that NPM is designed as a server-side (or developer-side) package manager, whereas Bower is only a front-end (client-side) package manager.
 NPM [can be used for client-side package management](http://browserify.org) but hopefully it will be easier to manage the two scenarios independently by using the package manager designed for the task.

-Install Bower to the project using NPM:
+Install Bower to the project (and globally) using NPM:

-	npm install --save-dev bower
+	npm install --save-dev -g bower

 Now create `bower.json` by running `bower init` and following the instructions.
 Bower should not be ready to install Bootstrap: